kaisenlinux/manpages-dev/category/Monitoring/iperf3.md

               force flushing output at every interval.
 Used to avoid buffering when sending output to pipe.

        --timestamps [format]
               prepend a timestamp at the start of each output line.
 By default, timestamps have the format emitted by ctime(1).
-Optionally, a format specification can be passed to customize the timestamps, see strftime(3).
+Optionally, a format specification can be passed to cus‐ tomize the timestamps, see strftime(3).

        -d, --debug
               emit debugging output.
 Primarily (perhaps exclusively) of use to developers.